5 Costly ISO 9001 Mistakes – and How to Avoid Them

 Defining the right reasons for seeking ISO 9001 certification is one of the first things you can do to increase the likelihood your quality management system will be a success.

-Many businesses, government departments and non-profit organizations require their suppliers to achieve ISO certification before they purchase their products and services.
+An increasing number of businesses, government departments and non-profit organizations require their suppliers to achieve ISO certification before they purchase their products and services.
+Government-Wide Acquisition Contracts (GWACs), as, for example, the NASA SEWP, are prime examples of sought-after opportunities that typically require ISO 9001 certification.
 But getting certified just because it's mandatory to access particular markets could backfire if the implementation process devolves into a quest for superficial compliance rather than an opportunity to improve operations.
 If your QMS fails and you can't deliver on your contractual obligations, not only will your customers be dissatisfied, there may be severe penalties and consequences.

 If your competitors are ISO 9001 certified, you may feel you need to catch up.
 However, it's not enough if your actual products and services aren't as good or better than your competition.
 As stated already, a focus on certification simply for the sake of it won't lead to a QMS capable of reaping long-term benefits such as better quality, greater efficiency and lower costs.